Using Mathematica for Quantum Mechanics: A Student's Manual: several particles in one dimension: interactions

-We first look at two particles moving in a one-dimensional square well of width $a$ and interacting through a contact potential $\delta(x_1-x_2)$.
-Such potentials are a good approximation of the interactions taking place in cold dilute gases.
-The Hamiltonian of this system is
+We first look at two identical particles moving in a one-dimensional square well of width $a$ and interacting through a contact potential $V\ix{int}(x_1,x_2)=\kappa\times\delta(x_1-x_2)$.
+Such potentials are a good approximation of the $s$-wave scattering interactions taking place in cold dilute gases.
+The Hamiltonian of this system is\footnote{Notice that we write this Hamiltonian in an abbreviated form.
+The full operator form, with terms similar to \autoref{eq:potop} but containing double integrals over space, is cumbersome to write (see \autoref{eq:Hintfull}).}

-where $V(x)$ is the single-particle potential (as in \autoref{sec:1part1dim}) and $g$ is the interaction strength, often related to the $s$-wave scattering length $a_s$.
-We describe this system with the tensor-product basis constructed from two finite-resolution position basis sets: Most of the matrix representations of the terms in \autoref{eq:Ham2contact} are constructed as tensor products of the matrix representations of the corresponding single-particle representations since $\Ham\si{kin}=\Ham\si{kin,1}\otimes\1+\1\otimes\Ham\si{kin,2}$ and $\Ham\si{pot}=\Ham\si{pot,1}\otimes\1+\1\otimes\Ham\si{pot,2}$.
-The only new element is the interaction Hamiltonian $\Ham\si{int}$.
+where $V(x)$ is the single-particle potential (as in \autoref{sec:1part1dim}) and $\kappa$ is the interaction strength, often related to the $s$-wave scattering length $a_s$.
+For the time being we do not need to specify whether the particles are bosons or fermions.

+We describe this system with the tensor-product basis constructed from two finite-resolution position basis sets: Most of the matrix representations of the terms in \autoref{eq:Ham2contact} are constructed as tensor products of the matrix representations of the corresponding single-particle representations since $\op{T}=\op{T}_1\otimes\one+\one\otimes\op{T}_2$ and $\op{V}=\op{V}_1\otimes\one+\one\otimes\op{V}_2$.
+The only new element is the interaction Hamiltonian $\Ham\ix{int}$.
 Remembering that its formal operator definition is